HRK-Game-Portfolio/MeloDash/Documentation/source/_build/html/_sources/audio_analysis/audio_implementation.rst.txt

         E /= (float)numHistory;
     }

-``energyHistory[circularHistory] = instant`` assigns the instant energies history to (E) so we don’t need to compute average energy on the 44100 samples buffer.
-(E) must corresponds to about 1 second of the music, which is the energy history of 44032 samples if the sample rate is 44100 samples per second.
+``energyHistory[circularHistory] = instant`` assigns the instant energies history to :math:`<E>` so we don’t need to compute average energy on the 44100 samples buffer. :math:`<E>` must corresponds to about 1 second of the music, which is the energy history of 44032 samples if the sample rate is 44100 samples per second.
 For instance, we will have 43 energy values in ``energyHistory``, each computed on 1024 samples which makes 44032 samples energy history, and that is equivalent to 1 second in real life. ``energyHistory[0]`` will contain the oldest energy value computed from oldest 1024 samples.

 ``C`` CONSTANT
 ~~~~~~~~~~~~~~

-To make the beat detection more reliable and adaptable to various type of music, `C` constant was introduced by Frederic Pakin [1] to automatically determine the sensibility of the algorithm to the beat.
-It is used by comparing instant energy to C*E, if instant energy is superior to C*E, then the beat is detected!
-However, the value of C varies is dependent to the music itself.
-For example, rap music beats are usually quite intense and its C constant is around 1.4, while rock and rock contains a lot of noise and the beats are more ambiguous and ‘C’ is quite low(1 or 1.1) .
+To make the beat detection more reliable and adaptable to various type of music, ``C`` constant was introduced by Frederic Pakin [1] to automatically determine the sensibility of the algorithm to the beat.
+It is used by comparing instant energy to :math:`C \times E`, if instant energy is superior to :math:`C \times E`, then the beat is detected!
+However, the value of :math:`C` varies is dependent to the music itself.
+For example, rap music beats are usually quite intense and its :math:`C` constant is around 1.4, while rock and rock contains a lot of noise and the beats are more ambiguous and ``C`` is quite low(1 or 1.1) .
 To deal with this, we calculate the variance of the energies from the ``energyHistory``:

 .. math::
     V = \frac{1}{43} \times \sum_{i=0}^{43} (E[i] - <E>)^2